apache/beam/website/src/documentation/transforms/java/other/flatten.md

     </a>
 </table>
 <br>
-Merges multiple `collection` objects into a single logical `collection`.
+Merges multiple `PCollection` objects into a single logical `PCollection`.

 By default, the coder for the output `PCollection` is the same as the coder for the first `PCollection` in the input `PCollectionList`.
 However, the